Capillary/api-documentation/source/includes/_events.md

 Parameter | Type | Description
 --------- | ---- | -----------
 eventName | string | Name of the event that you want to update.
-No space or special character is allowed actions | enum | Specify the event destination.
-Values: `EIConsumer` for DVS, Loyalty, and communication related events, `EMFConsumer` for EMF description | string | Modify the description if required fields | obj | Provide details of each field of the event name | string | Specify a name for the current event field type | enum | Specify the entity type of the fields added.
+No space or special character is allowed actions | enum | Dues: `EIConsumer` for DVS, Loyalty, and communication related events, `EMFConsumer` for EMF description | string | Modify the description if required fields | obj | Add or update details of each field with name | string | Specify a name for the current event field type | enum | Specify the entity type of the fields added.
 Values: CouponCode, CustomerIdentifier, ProductSku, ProductBrand, productCategory, String, double attributes | obj | Provide the event attributes